Ernie Zampese: San Diego Chargers

 He began his NFL coaching career in 1976 as the defensive backs coach for head coach Tommy Prothro of the San Diego Chargers.
 He spent the 1977 and 1978 seasons as a scout for the New York Jets.

-In March 1979, Zampese was reunited with Don Coryell as the wide receivers coach for the San Diego Chargers.
-He coached the receivers, including Hall of Famers Charlie Joiner and Kellen Winslow, from 1979 to 1983.
+In March 1979, Zampese returned to the Chargers where he was reunited with Don Coryell.
+He coached the wide receivers, including Hall of Famers Charlie Joiner and Kellen Winslow, from 1979 to 1983.
 In 1981, the Los Angeles Times published a feature story giving the little-known Zampese much of the credit for the famed Air Coryell offense of the late 1970s and early 1980s.
 The Times feature appeared under the headline, "Zampese Puts Air in Coryell Attack", and portrayed Zampese as a behind-the-scenes strategist sitting in a cubbyhole and speaking in an incomprehensible jargon.
 Zampese explained his approach to the passing game as follows:

 Everybody uses basically the same pass patterns.
 Philosophy varies in the formations you throw from.
 We have a lot of formations and movements.
 When you move like we do, you get constant movement from the defense.
 We have to do a lot of adjusting and reading on the move. ...
 There's no question our movement is confusing.
 Our movement can change the strength of a formation from strong left to strong right.
 We like to eliminate the pre-snap thought and anticipation by the defense.
 It's a game of matchups, and our formations are primarily predicated on certain matchups.

 In 1983, Zampese was promoted to assistant head coach in charge of the passing game.
 In 1985, the Chargers shuffled assignments, with Zampese losing the title of assistant head coach and becoming offensive coordinator.
 The Los Angeles Times in December 1985 wrote the following about Zampese's new role:

 Fortunately for morale, Zampese is not the type to worry about what he is called.
 For that matter, he probably did not even know that he was assistant head coach and undoubtedly does not care that he is now a mere offensive coordinator.
 If he knows.
 Zampese's only interest is in designing a high-octane offense.
 All he needs is a blackboard and a projector.
 He does not need a desk and he cares not what it says on the door.
 He could work in a cave on Mt.
 Laguna and be happy.

 During Zampese's years with the Chargers, they consistently ranked among the top offensive teams in the NFL.
 The team ranked first in passing offense six times in seven years from 1979 to 1985 and ranked first or second in total offense four times during the same span.
-The Chargers' 1982 average of 325.2 passing yards per game, still ranks as the highest average in NFL history.
+San Diego's 1982 average of 325.2 passing yards per game still ranks as the highest average for a single season in NFL history.